This article has been updated from a previous version.

 If you drive in Canada, chances are you probably have a strong opinion on winter tires, whether you want to or not.
 Do you really need them?
 And if so, which ones best fit your lifestyle?

-While all provinces in Canada recommend the use of winter tires, they are only mandatory in Quebec and British Columbia.
+While all provinces in Canada recommend using winter tires, they are mandatory in only Quebec and British Columbia.

 Here’s a handy guide by Kal Tire explaining the differences.

 For residents of the Greater Toronto Area (GTA) and larger cities, snowy roads get cleared relatively quickly.
 Therefore, drivers worry less about plowing through heaps of snow and more about wet or icy road surfaces.
 Those driving conditions lend themselves to all-weather tires because they provide better performance in less severe winter conditions.